RsGoksel/Reinforcement-Learning-PongGame/README.md

-# PPO_Optimization_PongGame
+# PPO PongGame
 Reinforcement Learning - PPO (Proximal Policy Optimization) Implementation to Pong Game

-# Before the Training
-![10k](https://github.com/RsGoksel/Train-PPO-Agent_PongGame/assets/80707238/efd096bc-f058-4e60-98b9-d71894aaedd6)
-________________________________________________________________________________________________________________

-## 🌟 _**Problem:**_ 🌟
+## 🌟 _**Problem & Environment**_ 🌟
 The Pong game was discussed for the PPO solution example as problem.
 A2C and DQN can also be used if requested.
 It can be switch from train.py file.
 Read this elaborated explanation and train your PONG Agent! 🎮 🥳

+# Game Screen
+![10k](https://github.com/RsGoksel/Train-PPO-Agent_PongGame/assets/80707238/efd096bc-f058-4e60-98b9-d71894aaedd6)
+________________________________________________________________________________________________________________

 ### 💯 _**Reward:**_ 💯
  Reward was the distance between the Ball and Agent.
 Reward mechanism was: